How To Generate A Windows 10 Performance Test Report

 Creating a Custom Performance Test

-If you are knowledgeable about computer technology and understand precisely what you want to test your system for, this is the perfect option for you.
+If you are knowledgeable about computer technology and understand exactly what you want to test your system for, this is the ideal option for you.

-Before generating a custom report, you need to create a specialized data collector set, so the system knows what to test for.
+Before generating a custom report, you need to create a dedicated data collector set, so the system knows what to examine for.

 To accomplish this, you should run the Performance Monitor tool again.
 Next, like before, expand the “Data Collector Sets”.
 Afterward, right-click “User Defined”, select “New”, and choose “Data Collector Set”.